Miss Sabrina Mahisha

 e) Some conditions are specified for getting registration under NBR.

-xxxxiv) Disconnecting utility service connections : Section 143(2)(c) has newly been inserted.
-In case of the failure to pay the undisputed tax liabilities within 21 (twenty one) days from the date of receipt of the notice, the utility service connections, such as gas, electricity, water, etc. shall be disconnected.
-Any aggrieved party in this regard, may apply for the resolution of the dispute through the ADR process under section 152I which has also been amended.
+xiv) Disconnecting utility service connections: Section 143(2)(c) has newly been inserted.
+In case of the failure to pay the undisputed tax liabilities within 21 (twenty-one) days from the date of receipt of the notice, the utility service connections, such as gas, electricity, water, etc., shall be disconnected.
+Any aggrieved party, in this regard, may apply for the resolution of the dispute through the ADR process under section 152I, which has also been amended.

-Read this article to know about RJSC submission
+Read this article to learn about RJSC submission.

 Leave a Reply